 The 'Kellner Affair' is now available for pre-order.
-The publisher expects the books to be printed in mid-late September prior to shipping the books to retailers.
-We therefore anticipate that delivery of your book will be between late October and early November.
+The publisher expects the books to be printed in mid-late December prior to shipping the books to retailers.
+We therefore anticipate that delivery of your book will be between late January and mid-February.

 In Paris, spring was in the air on March 21, 1942.
 It was a welcome relief.
 In France, that winter had been one of the coldest in living memory.
 But by mid-March, the frost had lost its grip and the pale yellow tips of Easter Lilies poked timidly out of the soil.
 On the sidewalks, cafés and brasseries, life went on as people were at a loss to decide which winter garment to toss as they soaked up the sun and warmed their hearts with news that the tides of war finally seemed to be turning.